Andurilkk/expense_tracker/README.md

 - User Authentication and Authorization:

     Allow users to sign up and log in to their personal accounts using secure authentication mechanisms.
-Implement role-based access control for administrative tasks.

 - Expense and Category Management:

     Enable users to create, update, and delete expense entries and categories.
 Track expenses by date, category, and description.
-Support attaching receipts or other relevant documents to expense entries.

 - Dashboard and Reporting: